cylon-v/hypo/README.md

 ```ruby
 container.register(User).using_life_cycle(Hypo::Singleton)
 ```
-Actually you can implement you own life cycle, i.e. makes sense to think about HttpRequest strategy for your web applications.
+Actually you can implement your own life cycle, i.e. makes sense to think about HttpRequest strategy for your web applications.

 ## Development